omidsakhi/FaceHarmony/README.md

   - Each day brings new creative options to explore
   - Continuous use means unlimited photo options over time
   - You can download any of these photos using a photo token if you like them
-- **Skip the Wait**: Want a specific style immediately?
+- **Priority Generation**: Need a specific style immediately?
   - Pre-pay with a photo token to place an instant order
   - Your order is prioritized and generated right away
   - Note: When pre-paying, the photo token is spent regardless of whether you download the resulting photo
-  - This option is perfect when you need a specific style without waiting
+  - This option is ideal when you need a specific style without waiting

-This two-token system ensures you have flexibility to create multiple AI models and only download the photos you truly love, without wasting money on unwanted images.
+This two-token system ensures you have flexibility to create multiple AI models and only download the photos you truly love, without paying for unwanted images.

 ## Features